What makes math problems hard for reinforcement learning: a case study: Language modeling

-Another notable feature visible in \autoref{fig:prime_pies} is that just three neighborhood sizes account for over three-quarters of all PPO-unsolved presentations.
-When considering six neighborhood sizes, this proportion rises to 96.9\%.
-In fact, only twelve neighborhood sizes are present among PPO-unsolved presentations, whereas all 131 sizes appear among PPO-solved presentations.
-The most common neighborhood size for PPO-solved presentations is 89,560, representing only 17.3\% of them.
-Moreover, 54.2\% of all PPO-solved presentations have a neighborhood size shared by less than 2.5\% of other PPO-solved presentations.

-As we observed, having a maximal neighborhood size provides significant insight into whether a presentation is labeled as PPO-solved or PPO-unsolved.
-Additionally, the minimum neighborhood size among PPO-unsolved presentations—89,573—is also quite telling, as 54\% of PPO-solved presentations have neighborhood sizes smaller than this value.
-This percentage can be further improved by considering that the neighborhood sizes of PPO-unsolved presentations are concentrated within three specific bands.
-Please refer to \autoref{fig:prime_histogram} for more details.
-We find that 64.3\% of PPO-solved presentations fall outside the three bands \([89,575, 89,575]\), \([89,715, 89,831]\), and \([89,844, 89,872]\), which together contain over 99\% of PPO-unsolved presentations.
-By narrowing the last band to \([89,859, 89,872]\), these three bands now encompass the neighborhood sizes of over 90\% of PPO-unsolved presentations, while their complement includes 77.2\% of PPO-solved presentations.

-One might expect that enhancing the discriminatory power of \(n\)-neighborhoods could be achieved by incorporating features beyond their size.
-We explored two additional types of features, but surprisingly, they only marginally improved the accuracy of PPO-solved/unsolved predictions.
-The first type was based on node centrality, while the second focused on spectral features of the neighborhood graphs.
-The latter was particularly intriguing, given the emphasis on Markov processes and the well-known relationship between random walks on graphs and the graph Laplacian.

-\section{Language Modeling}
+\section{Language modeling}

+One of the main messages in this paper is that dynamically learning the notion of hardness is of paramount importance to the success of RL agents in problems with extremely long horizons and sparse rewards.
+One way of approaching this goal is to build a larger AI system in which RL model is accompanied by another component that is good at recognizing hard vs easy instances, AC presentations in our case study.
+Therefore, as a prerequisite, it is natural to explore data analysis tools that can do such identification.
+In this section, we explore how well Language Models can do this job, and in the next section we explore alternative data analysis tools based on the structure of the AC graph, whose vertices represent balanced presentations and edges represent basic AC moves.

-In this section, we discuss a model for the ``language" of balanced presentations.
-Each presentation with two relators is a sequence made of six letters, also known as ``tokens" in the nomenclature of Natural Language Processing, i.e. $x$, $y$, $x^{-1}$, and $y^{-1}$, and two ``stop tokens": one that separates two relators of a presentation and another that marks the end of a presentation.
+The approach via language modeling appears very natural because balanced presentations are described by ``words'' in group generators, and this is something that language models learn remarkably well.
+Specifically, each presentation with two relators is a sequence made of six letters, also known as ``tokens" in the nomenclature of Natural Language Processing, i.e. $x$, $y$, $x^{-1}$, and $y^{-1}$, and two ``stop tokens": one that separates two relators of a presentation and another that marks the end of a presentation.
 Given this vocabulary $V$ of six tokens, we can ask what is the probability $p(t_1, \dots, t_N)$ for $t_i \in V$ of the occurrence of a specific presentation in the space of all balanced presentations.
 Using the chain rule of probability theory,

 Here $p (t_{N} \mid t_{1} \cdots t_{N-1})$, often called the $N$-gram probability distribution, is the probability of a token $t_N$ following a sequence of tokens $t_{1} \cdots t_{N-1}$.
 To model the language of balanced presentations, we can alternatively estimate the $N$-gram probability distributions for all $N$.